 Why Do Braided Hoses Leak?

-Can we Repair a Braided Hose?
+Can We Repair a Braided Hose?

-How to Fix a Leaking Braided Hose
+How to Fix a Leaking Braided Hose?

 If you’ve determined the leak is at the fitting, we can guide you through the process of fixing it.
 We follow a careful procedure to ensure the repair is safe and effective.